How to Thaw a Turkey Safely (USDA Approved Methods)

 A general rule of thumb for thawing turkey in cold water is 30 minutes of thawing per pound of turkey.
 Here is a quick guide:

-• 4 to 12 pounds — 2 to 6 hours
+4 to 12 pounds: 2 to 6 hours

-• 12 to 16 pounds — 6 to 8 hours
+12 to 16 pounds: 6 to 8 hours

-• 16 to 20 pounds — 8 to 10 hours
+16 to 20 pounds: 8 to 10 hours

-• 20 to 24 pounds — 10 to 12 hours
+20 to 24 pounds: 10 to 12 hours

-Microwave Method
+3. Microwave Method

-Cooking a Turkey from Frozen
+4. Cooking a Frozen Turkey

-Ok so what if you REALLY waited until the last minute and you are only hours away from your Thanksgiving feast?
+Ok, so what if you REALLY waited until the last minute and you are only hours away from your Thanksgiving feast?
 What if it is Thanksgiving morning and you just realized you have a frozen solid turkey on your hands?
 Don’t worry!
 All is not lost!

-Did you know that you can cook your turkey from frozen?
-That’s right.
-You can put the turkey straight into that roasting pan from frozen.
-Remember to take out the gravy packet or gizzards from inside the turkey before cooking.
-Allow 50% more cooking time if cooking from frozen.
+2. Cook the turkey according to the steps in our How to Cook a Turkey post.
+Allow for 50% more cooking time.
 So if your turkey takes 4 hours to cook when thawed, allow up to 2 more hours of additional cooking time.

-This method works great in a pinch but it does have its disadvantages.
+3. This method works great in a pinch but it does have its disadvantages.
 Seasoning a turkey from frozen can be difficult and may have to be done part-way through the cooking process so the spices and seasonings stick.

 Hand patting turkey dry with paper towels for How to Cook a Turkey Instructions.